ArcticEcho/DRG-Mods/Gameplay/Balanced/README.md

 + +10 EPC ammo regenerated for 10 cryocannon ammo spent
 - EPC ammo decays at the rate of 0.5/s, down to 10% of max
 ```
-Known issue: EPC ammo count widgets stay desynced until shooting or resupplying.
+Known issue: Viewport HUD ammo counter does not update on ammo changes caused by the mod.
+The on-weapon widget should always show the relevant number though.

-**Update v1.0 Changelog:**
+**Update v1.1 Changelog:**
-Introduced via-buffer "mini-batch" regeneration instead of instant refilling to counter the exploit of using charged shots with 1 charge unit.
+Found a way to update on-weapon widget to display relevant ammo according to decay/regen.

 ## Minigun B-Thru Rebalance - v0.0
 **Authors:** Drillboy Jenkins